 If you don’t think your brain can handle attempting another language or you just want your trip to be a relaxing experience, consider joining a quality Chinese tour company.

-It’s not always the cheapest option, but at least in this way you’ll have a guide who can speak English and will take care of all your needs.
+It’s not always the cheapest option, but at least in this way you’ll have a guide who speaks English and will take care of all your needs.
 Speaking a word of Mandarin won’t be necessary at all.

 The good news is that you’re not alone.
 There are enough people who just want to travel to China without speaking the language that many companies have catered extensively to you.
 There are day trips, 10 day trips and longer available to pretty much any place that you might want to go.